#2 – Zoom or Prime Lens? A shootout comparison by Lloyd Chambers

-Any particular prime or zoom has its own behaviors.
-As seen here, the zoom could not deliver a fully sharp image across the frame, which is a major drawback for any scene with subject matter at a relatively uniform distance (“planar”).
-The choice of “best lens” really means “best lens for ____”, so the way to decide is to look at what a lens actually delivers as compared to another.
+Any prime or zoom has its own characteristics.
+As seen here, the zoom could not deliver a fully sharp image across the frame, which is a drawback for any scene with subject matter at a relatively uniform distance (“planar”).
+The final decision on which is the best lens really means “best lens for ____”, so the way to decide is to look at what a lens actually delivers as compared to another.
 That is what I did six times on different scenes over a period of weeks—I wanted no doubt to remain as to which lens could deliver the best results.
 In the end, examining all the A/B comparisons, every one of them stood out in favor of the Otus 1.4/28.
-Thus the zoom should be relegated to what zooms do best—shooting when zooming and autofocus are required.
+Thus, the zoom should be relegated to what zooms do best — shooting when zooming and autofocus are required.

 I hope you have found this article informative.
 If so, you may like to read some of these blogs.

 Lloyd Chambers: ZEISS Milvus 50mm f/1.4 and 85mm f/1.4 Anchor a Gorgeous New Lens Line –another of my test reviews